Gnanasarathy-alagesan/databricks-feature-store-poc/README.md

 2. **Upload to Databricks Workspace**
    - Import notebooks from the `notebooks/` folder
-   - Upload CSV files from the `data/` folder to DBFS
+   - Upload CSV files from the `data/` folder to Unity Catalog Volume: `/Volumes/workspace/prediction/customer_product/`

 3. **Run notebooks in sequence**
    - Execute `01_feature_table_creation.py`